 The costs of providing various programs and activities have been summarized on a functional basis in the consolidated statement of activities and change in net assets.
-Expenses such as salaries and benefits and facilities are allocated among program, management and general, and fundraising based on time estimates determined by Mozilla's management.
-Office supplies and other indirect costs are allocated based on time and effort.
+Expenses such as salaries and benefits, facilities, certain staff travel, certain office supplies and computer and technology, taxes, depreciation and amortization, and other indirect costs are allocated among program, management and general, and fundraising based on time estimates determined by Mozilla's management.
 All other costs are allocated directly to the functions they benefit.